 What are Key Performance Indicators?

-The Ministry of Training, Colleges and Universities instituted a system of performance measures for its colleges in 1999.
+The Ministry of Advanced Education and Skills Development instituted a system of performance measures for its colleges in 1999.
 The measures are called Key Performance Indicators, or KPIs.

 Niagara College also tracks Graduate Outcomes By Program, providing information on employment opportunities and potential salaries to graduates.